YePpHa/YouTubeCenter/README.md

  * `chrome-update-xml` -- The location of the file, which Chrome uses to check if a new version of the developer version of YouTube Center is available.
  * `chrome-update-file` -- The location of the newest version of the developer version of YouTube Center for Chrome is located.
  * `chrome-webstore-name` -- The name of the extension in the Chrome Web Store.
- * `chrome-webstore-name-dev` -- Same as the regular Chrome Web Store name, except for the dev version of YouTube Center.
+ * `chrome-webstore-name-dev` -- Same as the regular Chrome Web Store name, except for the dev builds of YouTube Center.

 ## License
 The MIT License (MIT)